louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Introduction

 Anal fissure (AF) is a tear in the skin of the anal canal that extends from the dentate line to the anal verge.
 It is the most common cause of anorectal pain on defecation.
 AFs are most commonly located in the posterior midline (73%) but can be found in the anterior midline in 13% of women and 8% of men, with 2.6% occurring both anteriorly and posteriorly simultaneously.
 The overall annual incidence of AF is 0.11% without sex differences, and it affects mainly young and middle-aged patients.
 The main symptom associated with AF is anal pain (present in 90,8% of patients) occurring during defecation and for several hours afterwards, that sometimes radiates to the buttocks, lower back, or upper posterior tights.
 Moreover, bleeding appears in 71.4% of patients, and anal pruritus can also emerge.
 The AF pathophysiology is not entirely clear, but trauma to the anal canal seems to be an important factor: constipation, diarrhea, vaginal delivery trauma, history of anal trauma or IAS hypertonia.
 Patients with chronic AF exhibit higher resting pressures of the IAS than normal controls.
 Relative ischemia of the posterior commissure of the anal canal is another possible explanation for AF.
 Lower blood flow was found in the posterior midline than in the rest of the anal canal, which may also account for the predominance of fissures in the posterior midline.
-There are also secondary AFs, caused by surgical anal procedures, infectious diseases, inflammatory diseases (Crohn’s disease), cancer, or sexually transmitted diseases.
+There are also secondary AFs, caused by surgical anal procedures, infectious diseases, inflammatory diseases (Crohn's disease), cancer, or sexually transmitted diseases.
 These secondary AFs are considered atypical due to their location usually off the midline position.
 Several therapeutic options are available for AFs.
 The conservative option is considered as the initial approach and it is based on the hypothesis of constipation as the one of the causes of AF.
 Sitz baths and fiber supplementation are the core of this treatment, and topical steroids or anesthetics can be added.
 These dietary and behavioral modifications are considered safe since they entail few adverse effects, and they might heal the AF and even prevent recurrence if maintained.
 When AFs persist, there are surgical (i.e. open and closed lateral internal sphincterotomy conventional or tailored, and anocutaneous advancement flap) and nonsurgical (pharmacological) options.
 The latter is based on achieving IAS transitional relaxation.
 It helps overcome hypertonia and favors vascularization of anal mucosa, allowing normal tone to be reached subsequently, and therefore avoiding incontinence.
 The American Society of Colon and Rectal Surgeons (ASCRS) strongly recommends topical nitrates (ASCRS grade 1B: strong recommendation, moderate-quality evidence), associated with healing of approximately 50% of chronic AFs.
 With a superior side effect profile than nitrates, calcium channel blockers (CCB) have a similar efficacy and are also recommended as first-line treatment (ASCRS grade 1B), with healing rates ranging 65–95%.
 Botulinum toxin type A (BT) local injection is considered when topical therapy fails (ASCRS grade 1B: strong recommendation, moderate-quality evidence).
 BT inhibits acetylcholine release at the neuromuscular junction, preventing neural transmission, and reducing anal sphincter tone at rest.
 Moreover, BT reduces pain by inhibiting the release of other non-cholinergic neurotransmitters.
 Local chemical denervation produced by BT begins 3 to 4 days after injection and fades gradually during the third or fourth month.
 The maximal benefit is detected 4–6 weeks post-injection.
 BT is comparable to topical treatments as a first-line therapy for chronic anal fissures and shows modest improvement in healing rates when used as a second-line therapy after unsuccessful topical treatments.
 BT showed similar healing rates at 8 weeks when compared to nitrates but presented the highest recurrence rate of all treatments.
 The main adverse effect of BT was temporary incontinence, while patients treated with both nitrates and CCB presented headaches that caused treatment cessation in some cases.
 However, the ideal site, number of injections and dosage of BT have not been established yet and most studies follow-up duration is short.

 ---